marcellusfarias/dotnet-webapi-template/README.md

 Other topics:
 * AOT: test and play with it, specially do a comparison on the Docker image footprint.
 * Benchmarks & Performance Tests.
+* Create logger properly on startup.
 * THINK about reusing validating rules in DTOs.
 * THINK: constants for string lengths.
 * THINK: Should put testing project inside app project so I can make the classes internal instead of public?
 * THINK: research how to resue (if possible?)
 Try Catch blocks.
 Specially for repository classes.
+* THINK: Good idea in the future to set eventIDs when logging?